Deep Long-Tailed Learning: A Survey: Classic Methods

 Ensemble learning based methods strategically generate and combine multiple network modules (namely, multiple experts) to solve long-tailed visual learning problems.
 We summarize the main schemes of existing ensemble-based methods in Fig.~\ref{fig_ensemble}, which will be detailed as follows.

-BBN~\cite{zhou2020bbn} proposed to use two network branches, \ie a conventional learning branch and a re-balancing branch, to handle long-tailed recognition.
-To be specific, the conventional learning branch applies uniform sampling to simulate the original long-tailed training distribution; the re-balancing branch applies a reversed sampler to sample more tail-class samples in each mini-batch for improving tail-class performance.
-The predictions of two branches are dynamically combined during training, so that the learning focus of BBN gradually changes from head classes to tail classes (via the re-balancing branch).

-Following BBN, LTML~\cite{guo2021long} explored the bilateral-branch network scheme to solve long-tailed multi-label classification.
-To be specific, LTML trains each branch using the sigmoid cross-entropy loss for multi-label classification and enforces a logit consistency loss to improve the consistency of two branches.
-Moreover, LTML applies label smoothing and logit compensation for improving model generalization.

-Similar to BBN, SimCal~\cite{wang2020devil} explored a dual classification head scheme to address long-tail instance segmentation.
-Specifically, SimCal maintains two classification heads: the original classification head and a calibrated classification head.
-Based on a new bi-level sampling strategy, the calibrated classification head is able to improve the performance on tail classes, while the original head aims to maintain the performance on head classes.
+{BBN~\cite{zhou2020bbn} proposed to use two network branches, \ie a conventional learning branch and a re-balancing branch (cf.~Table~\ref{fig_ensemble}(b)), to handle long-tailed recognition.
+To be specific, the conventional learning branch applies uniform sampling to simulate the original long-tailed training distribution, while the re-balancing branch applies a reversed sampler to sample more tail-class samples in each mini-batch for improving tail-class performance.
+The predictions of two branches are dynamically combined during training, so that the learning focus of BBN gradually changes from head classes to tail classes.
+Following BBN, LTML~\cite{guo2021long} applied the bilateral-branch network scheme to solve long-tailed multi-label classification.
+To be specific, LTML trains each branch using the sigmoid cross-entropy loss for multi-label classification and enforces a logit consistency loss to improve the consistency of the two branches.
+Similarly, SimCal~\cite{wang2020devil} explored a dual classification head scheme, a conventional classification head and a calibrated classification head, to address long-tail instance segmentation.
+Based on a new bi-level sampling strategy, the calibrated classification head is able to improve the performance on tail classes, while the original head aims to maintain the performance on head classes.}